mikiw/DexProtocol/README.md

 - Off-chain vs on-chain and game theory behind that in both cases in case of market makers
 - How arbitration of off-chain market makers will work in a decentralized world?
 Will it be worth competing from a game theory perspective?
 - Read more about matching algorithms on exchanges.
-- How to simulate these custom made blockchain/exchanges/makers behaviors before launch?
-For example in Anylogic?
-Maybe Dexter (https://dexter-manual.readthedocs.io/en/latest/)?
 - vs decentralized like Uniswap, dYdX.
 - TODO: Read more about DeFi's, DEXs and AMMs and write down core concepts.